 Step 3: Write a concise subject line

 Because it always applies: Memos are for information or decision-making purposes, they should be short and precise.
-As a rule, as detailed as possible and as short as possible.
-Part two of our series with the next steps to the right structure.
+In general, as detailed as possible and as short as possible.

 Step 4: Describe your concern